CLAMS App Metadata

 CLAMS Input Specification

-Defines a data model that describes input specification of a CLAMS app
+Data model that describes input specification of a CLAMS app.

 type